google/highway/g3doc/quick_reference.md

     when attempting to load lanes from unmapped memory, even if the corresponding mask element is false.
 This is the case on ASAN/MSAN builds, AMD x86 prior to AVX-512, and ARM NEON.
-If so, users can prevent faults by ensuring memory addresses are naturally aligned or at least padded (allocation size increased by at least `Lanes(d)`.
+If so, users can prevent faults by ensuring memory addresses are aligned to the vector size or at least padded (allocation size increased by at least `Lanes(d)`.

 *   `HWY_NATIVE_FMA` expands to 1 if the `MulAdd` etc. ops use native fused multiply-add.
 Otherwise, `MulAdd(f, m, a)` is implemented as `Add(Mul(f, m), a)`.
 Checking this can be useful for increasing the tolerance of expected results (around 1E-5 or 1E-6).

 The following were used to signal the maximum number of lanes for certain operations, but this is no longer necessary (nor possible on SVE/RVV), so they